BarnardArchives/barnard_isle_docker/README.md

 ### Phase 3:
 In the mysql data folder:
-Place your drupal.sql and fedora.sql.
-The included users.sql must be edited with the values from your existing instance.
+1. Place your drupal.sql and fedora.sql dumps here.
+2. The included users.sql should be edited with the values from your existing instance.
 We have the DRUPAL MYSQL information from the above.
 In the next section we'll find our Fedora SQL username and password to fill in!

 In the fedora folder:
 1. `fedora-users.xml` please update `<fedoraPass>` with your own.
 You may also change any other passwords you like.